Adventure Drugs Rehabilitation

 Adventure therapy and addiction treatment

 A broad range of therapeutic directions focuses their attention towards problematic behavior, the vulnerabilities of the client.
 However, alternative programs have proved to be successful for drug users and young offenders.
 Adventure therapy is an emerging therapeutic intervention in mental health practice to help individuals overcome emotional, addiction and psychological problems.
 In that frame, Adventure therapy activities provide an alternative way of addiction counseling: the alternative behavior can be the entrance and fuel the awareness of the meaning-making process.
-Instead of waiting for rational self-arguments or insights as to the necessary starting point for change, clients can begin experimenting with alternative behaviour and trying out new things whilst being aware of the effect on themselves.
-In the adventure therapy approach, the attention and the perspective are placed on the present and on the future.
+Instead of waiting for rational self-arguments or insights as to the necessary starting point for change, clients can begin experimenting with alternative behavior and trying out new things whilst being aware of the effect on themselves.
+In the adventure therapy approach, the attention and the perspective are placed on the present and in the future.
 It illuminates different ways to act and to engage the clients with all of their skills and abilities, with their limitations and taking into account their personal history, but focused on possibilities and strengths.
-There is a need to develop specialized adventure programs for substance users.
+There is a need to develop specialized adventure programs for substance users (Tobler, 1986; Gass & McPhee, 1990; Gillis & Simpson, 1991; Russell et al., 1999; Russell, 2007; Harper et al., 2007; Lewis, 2012; Bettmann et al., 2013).

 Adventure therapy programs can: